 My absolute favorite place to go for happy hour after a day on the slopes is Clocktower Cellar, an underground pub across from the village that has a true mountain town bar feel.
 This local hangout spot has the best happy hour deals in town, and also has pool and foosball tables.

 If you like craft beer, you’ve got to try this place!
-They consider themselves a “nano-brewery” which produces beers in smaller batches than a micro-brewery.
+They’re a “nano-brewery” which produces beers in smaller batches than a micro-brewery.
 In addition to a great selection of craft beer, they also have board games and a live band on occasion.
 Don’t come hungry though – they don’t serve food here!
 Which leads me to my next category…

 Best Brewery that Also Has Good Food: Mammoth Brewing Company

 I have mixed emotions about this place… it’s in the village so it’s super convenient, but it’s also a bit touristy and can get really crowded.
-However- it’s a fun atmosphere, the beers are good, and the food is also really good.
-You order food at the counter and the line can be long, but just go in to it knowing that this will not be a quick stop and sit down and enjoy some beers while you wait!
-It’s pretty spacious inside, so it’s good for a big group.
+However- it’s a fun atmosphere, the beers are good, and the food is tasty.

 Best Place for a Sit-Down Dinner: Mammoth Tavern